 Undaunted, Stella tackled new problems, as demonstrated by the Racetrack paintings.
 To a certain extent, they are a return to the simple geometric forms that preceded the interlacing curves of the Protractor series and Saskatchewan paintings of the late 1960s, which marked the finale of the MoMA installation (gallery 7).
 Introducing curves into his geometric compositions changed everything, as they created the illusion of pictorial space, which Stella struggled to limit.
-With the Racetrack paintings, he discovered that he could push the curves to the edges of the canvas by shaping it, thereby minimizing the sensation of depth.
+With the Racetrack paintings, he pushed the curves to the edges of the canvas by shaping it, thereby minimizing the sensation of depth.
 The curves also redirect the viewer's gaze back to the center of the painting.

-The Racetrack paintings-Agua Caliente and Deauville-were dispersed to various collections before they could be exhibited together; this is the first exhibition that reunites two of them.
+The Racetrack paintings-Agua Caliente, and Deauville were dispersed to various collections before they could be exhibited together; this is the first exhibition that reunites them.
 In 1972, Stella also produced a series of prints based on these paintings.
 Eventually, he learned to stop worrying about curves creating illusionistic space and increasingly embraced three-dimensionality in his work.